KSUDS/course_guide/README.md

 1. A [grade request letter](grade_request.md) stating the key concepts and techniques you learned during our projects and your goals to continue learning in this area, including a grade request representing your knowledge and task completion.
 1. A resume that includes the skills you have learned during our projects.
 1. A semester task form that records your completed tasks during the semester.
-1. Personal project submission on GitHub.
+1. Personal project submissions on GitHub.

 ### Competency scale